WaterFutures/EPyT-Flow/docs/tut.control.rst

     instance might be subject to sensor faults and noise.

 Optionally, the :func:`~epyt_flow.simulation.scada.advanced_control.AdvancedControlModule.init`
-method can be overriden for running some initialization logic -- make sure to call the parent's :func:`~epyt_flow.simulation.scada.advanced_control.AdvancedControlModule.init` first.
+method can be overridden for running some initialization logic -- make sure to call the parent's :func:`~epyt_flow.simulation.scada.advanced_control.AdvancedControlModule.init` first.

-Besides implementing the control strategy by means of EPANET and EPANET-MSX functions, EPyT-Flow also provides some pre-defined helper functions:
+Besides implementing the control strategy through EPANET and EPANET-MSX functions, EPyT-Flow also provides some pre-defined helper functions:

 +------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------+